-Dog and Cat Licenses
+and Cat Licenses

-Must Have a valid Rabies shot valid through October 31st, of the the calendar year, please bring certification with you, Cats and dogs must be re-licensed every year, licenses are good for the calendar year, and can not be issued unless the current rabies vaccination is good through October of the year registering..
-Please see cashier at Borough Hall for License's.
+Must have a valid Rabies shot valid through October 31st, of the the calendar year, please bring certification with you, Cats and dogs must be re-licensed every year, licenses are good for the calendar year, and can not be issued unless the current rabies vaccination is good through October of the year registering.
+Please see cashier at Borough Hall for license's.

-Animal Rules
+General Animal Rules

 Animals must be on a leash at all times.
 No animals are allowed on the beach or other places of resort at any time.